csibman27/LCManagerV3/README.md

 + Technical report available from the project website

-## Initial work and tests with SvelteKit that relates to another repository
+## Parent Repository: Initial work and tests with SvelteKit that relates to another repository
 https://github.com/csibman27/LCManager

 ## Technolgies and modules used 🛠️